 Every single time we have purchased live plants for the inside of our home, I have managed to kill them.
 I’m pretty sure plants know that they are going home to die when I pick them up because they seem to wilt when they walk through our door.
 Maybe I’m just imagining that though.

 All I know is that I should probably stick to buying fake plants and baking another Maple Apple Walnut Cake instead of gardening.
 I did find a few faux plants at Target that are actually look pretty life-like.
 At least from a distance anyway.

 If you or someone else you know are plant challenged like me, I have a fun solution for you.
-Instead of purchasing live plants for your friends or family, make them a delicious bouquet of Chocolate Covered Peanut Butter Apple Rings.
+Instead of purchasing live plants for your friends or family, make them a delicious bouquet of chocolate covered apples!!!

 One of my boys favorite treats are these Peanut Butter Balls.
 Over the past few years I have used that recipe in so many fun treats for Easter, Halloween, and Christmas.
 This year I wanted to include that recipe into a cute Mother’s Day treat.